sijothomas97/portfolio/README.md

 ### Technical Skills

-- Python Development:
-Proficiency in Python programming language, including experience with libraries/frameworks such as Flask for web development.

 - Machine Learning (ML) and Natural Language Processing (NLP):
 Strong understanding of ML concepts and NLP techniques, with practical experience in implementing ML models for tasks such as text classification, sentiment analysis, or entity recognition.

+- Frontend Development:
+Proficiency in Angular CLI for building dynamic and responsive front-end interfaces, including components, services, and routing.

+- Backend Development:
+Experience with server-side technologies and frameworks, such as Node.js, Express.js, Flask(Python) for building robust and scalable backend systems.
+Proficiency in programming languages: Python, Java, C#, JavaScript, TypeScript.

-- MongoDB:
+- Database Development:
 Experience with MongoDB database management system, including database design, querying, indexing, and perfor- mance optimization.

-- Angular CLI:
-Proficiency in Angular CLI for building dynamic and responsive front-end interfaces, including components, services, and routing.

 - Web Application Development:
 Ability to develop web applications from scratch, including designing architecture, creating RESTful APIs, and inte- grating front-end and back-end components.

-- Backend Development:
-Experience with server-side technologies and frameworks, such as Node.js, Express.js, Flask(Python) for building robust and scalable backend systems.

 - Module Development:
 Proven ability to independently develop and integrate specific modules or features within the web application, demon- strating strong problem-solving and self-management skills.